jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/4_Physical_Load.typ

 This section will first explain which forces need to be introduced, where, and why.
 Then, possible methods for physically applying loads to the aircraft will be presented, followed by investigations conducted to determine the most suitable method.

+// ---------------------------- not checkec above --------------------------- //

+Besides the internal pressure elaborated previously within this thesis, aerodynamic forces constitute the other crucial loads experienced by this aircraft configuration during flight operations.
+To achieve representative test conditions that accurately reflect the in-flight structural behavior, it is essential to simultaneously apply both internal pressure and aerodynamic loads during experimental investigations.
+Three fundamental approaches can be considered for applying aerodynamic forces to the wing and fuselage skin structure.
+The first approach involves conducting experimental tests during actual flight conditions.
+However, this option presents significant challenges for the current aircraft concept, including numerous technical uncertainties and potentially catastrophic safety risks.
+Additionally, the financial requirements for flight testing would substantially exceed the project's current budgetary constraints, rendering this approach unfeasible.

+The second approach involves wind tunnel testing @Goizueta2022 @Zhao2022 @He2022, which offers relatively accurate representation of external aerodynamic forces.
+This method benefits from extensive implementation in both research institutions and industry, providing access to established expertise and validated procedures.
+Although wind tunnel operational costs are considerable, they remain within potentially manageable ranges for a pioneering's project scope.
+However, significant challenges arise regarding environmental control and safety considerations.
+The generation of high-velocity flows within enclosed spaces necessitates extensive safety protocols and specialized containment measures.

+// ---------------------------------- here ---------------------------------- //
+Environmental conditions within the test chamber present particular concerns, as...

+// -------------------------------------------------------------------------- //

 Besides the internal pressure, which has been discussed several times in this report, aerodynamic forces are the primary forces experienced by this type of aircraft during flight.
 To make the experimental investigation as close as possible to real flight conditions, both internal pressure and aerodynamic forces must be applied.